rbalicki2/jsx_compiler/README.md

 Hook each of these up to a an always-failing function, for now.

 In the macros entrypoint, add logging of the input and final result.

+* v2

+Implement `match_group_to_tokens` and `match_bracketed_group_to_tokens`.

+Note: because these macros don't respect `#[allow(dead_code)]`, I left some of them commented out.
+But they may be useful in the future... probably not :)

+(Note: we want parentheses and square brackets to have no special value inside of an html string... but that will probably not be possible, since macros must be balanced.)